 Sharpe ratio is used to evaluate the risk-adjusted performance of a mutual fund.
 Basically, this ratio tells an investor how much extra return he will receive on holding a risky asset.

-Sharpe Ratio comes very handy to measure the risk-adjusted returns potential of a mutual fund.
-Generally, risk-adjusted return happens to be returns earned over and above the returns generated by a risk-free asset like a fixed deposit or a government bond.
-The extra returns are viewed in the light of the “extra risk” which an investor takes upon investing in a risky asset like equity funds.
+Sharpe ratio comes very handily to measure the risk-adjusted returns potential of a mutual fund.
+Generally, risk-adjusted return happens to be the returns earned over and above the returns generated by a risk-free asset like a fixed deposit or a government bond.
+The excessive returns are viewed in the light of the “extra risk” which an investor takes upon investing in a risky asset like equity funds.

 It is calculated using the formula given below:

 Sharpe Ratio = (Average fund returns − Riskfree Rate) / Standard Deviation of fund returns